wp-plugins/blogvault-real-time-backup/readme.txt

 == Description ==

 Backup is crucial to any business.
-With WordPress's growing popularity, taking regular backups is the only way to protect your data. [blogVault](http://blogvault.net?bvsrc=wpplugin_readme) is a top-notch [WordPress backup](http://blogvault.net?bvsrc=wpplugin_readme) plugin that creates daily automatic backups of your WordPress site.
-This easy to use WordPress backup plugin creates a backup of your entire site, including file and database backup.
+Regular backup protects your data. [blogVault](http://blogvault.net?bvsrc=backup-plugin-readme) is a top-notch [WordPress backup](http://blogvault.net?bvsrc=backup-plugin-readme) plugin that creates daily automatic backups of your WordPress site.
+Backup plugin does complete WordPress backup including files and database backup.

-**Top Features**:

-1. **Daily automatic backups** for your entire site content, including Posts, Pages, Plugin, Images, Comments, etc.

-2. Supports the 3 pillars that make a good Wordpress Backup Plugin - backup, restore, and migration

-3. Maintains **multiple copies** of backups on its own as well as Amazon S3 servers

-4. **Real-time backup** so that no data is ever lost.

-5. Upload any chosen version of your WordPress backup to your Dropbox account using the **Upload to Dropbox** feature
+Top Features:

+* Daily Automatic Backup
+* Real-time WordPress Backup
+* Complete WordPress Backup - files backup and database backup
+* WordPress Backup to Dropbox
+* 30 day Backup history
+* Easy restore from backup
+* Easy migration from backup
+* Managed offsite backup
+* Incremental backups
+* Encrypted and Secure Backups
+* World class support
+* Single dashboard to manage all backups
+* Free Plan with Weekly backups

 = Easy Setup =
 It takes only a few minutes to install the blogVault backup plugin. blogVault schedules daily backups and only uses offsite storage, so everything is automatically set up.
 The first WordPress backup is initiated immediately and you can view the progress of your backups from the blogVault dashboard.

 = Complete WordPress Backup =
 Backup Plugin does the complete backup of the WordPress site, including files and database.
 Many backup plugins only backup the database.
 This is not sufficient as all the images, themes, plugins, and other uploads are stored as files.
 Just doing the backup of database can hence lead to data loss at the time of restore.
+The backup plugin saves your complete WordPress site content including Posts, Pages, Plugin, Images, Comments, etc.

 = Managed offsite backups =
 Like in the case of any good wp backup plugin, blogVault supports both file and database backups so that your entire wordpress site is protected at all times.
 It creates offsite backups so that your content is safe even if your site goes down.
 It manages the backup archive and stores up to 30 wordpress backups at any point of time.
 The backups are stored in blogVault's own servers and then further copied to Amazon S3.
 Hence 9 copies of a WordPress backup are maintained across multiple independent data-centers.